kaylahannen/cse15l-lab-reports/Lab 1.md

 ![Image](Screen Shot 2024-01-13 at 11.57.27 AM.png)

 I ran the cat command out of the lecture1 directory with no argument.
 The terminal refused to acknowledge the command and only allowed me to continue writing other input.
-There was no output whatsoever.
 This occurred because cat functions to either concatenate files together or print the contents of a single file, and there was no file argument in this case.
 This could be considered an invalid argument error, but  there was no actual error message.

 Example 8: cat, directory argument